CSCI-49900-Fall-2020/Syllabus/README.md

 ## Textbook

-There will be no textbook for this course, however, the following books may be useful:
+There will be no textbook for this course.

-- [Software Engineering](https://books.google.com/books?id=tW4VngEACAAJ), Sommerville, I. ISBN 9780133943030.
-2015, Pearson Education.
-10th edition.
-- [Cryptography Engineering: Design Principles and Practical Applications](https://books.google.com/books?id=nnqdQsrZnJgC), Niels Ferguson, Bruce Schneier, Tadayoshi Kohno.
-ISBN 9780470474242.
-2010, Wiley.
-10th edition.
-- [RESTful API Design](https://books.google.com/books?id=jIIQvgAACAAJ), Matthias Biehl, ISBN 9781514735169.
-2016, CreateSpace Independent Publishing Platform.
-- [REST API Design Rulebook](https://books.google.com/books?id=4lZcsRwXo6MC), Mark Masse, ISBN 9781449310509.
-2011, O'Reilly.
-- [The Rails 5 Way](https://books.google.com/books?id=YGQ-DwAAQBAJ), Obie Fernandez, ISBN 9780134657684.
-2017, Addison-Wesley.
-- [Ruby on Rails Tutorial: Learn Web Development with Rails](https://books.google.com/books?id=ePuCDQAAQBAJ), Michael Hartl, ISBN 9780134597508.
-2016, Addison-Wesley.
-- [The Ruby Way: Solutions and Techniques in Ruby Programming](https://books.google.com/books?id=uT6eBgAAQBAJ&dq), Hal Fulton, Andre Arko, ISBN 9780132480376.
-2015, Addison-Wesley.

 ## Grading

-Grades will be based on a project, presentations, attendance, etc. The project, worth 35% of your grade, will involve programming a client-server distributed application.
-The server must provide a RESTful web service, which will be well-documented and submitted as part of the project.
-The (native) clients (there must be at least two different types, e.g., web app, mobile app, arduino, command-line) can be built on a technology of your choosing that supports the HTTP/S protocol and must communicate with the aforementioned server via REST calls. **The clients must be native**, meaning that the programming language and platforms chosen must be **native** to the environment.
-For example, an Android client must be written in Java using the Android Development Toolkit and standard Google frameworks.
-Likewise, an iOS client must by written in either Objective-C or Swift.

-Moreover, there must be an aspect of security or privacy in your application, e.g., two-factor authentication or encrypted data.
-You will work with a team of 2 to 4 other students.
+Grades will be based on a project, presentations, attendance, etc. The project, worth 35% of your grade, will implement one of the SCORE [proposals] or one of the instructor's choosing.
+Students may lobby the instructor to advocate for their own project proposals, which will be considered on a case-by-case basis.
+You will work with a **team of 3 to 5 other students**.
 This grade will be determined in part by my evaluation of the project and in part by your team members evaluation of your contribution.
 See the appendix for a complete description.
 Periodic presentations and written reports, reporting on tools and progress, will account for 55% of your grade.
 Professional presence (5%) and attendance (5%) will account for the rest of your grade.

 Listed below is the complete breakdown: